oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.9
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.0
--- Description: This version corrects the app_settings policy to ensure -- public users can read website settings without RLS errors.
+-- Description: This version corrects the user_roles policy to ensure -- the get_my_role() function does not cause errors for anon users on -- public pages, which was preventing app_settings from being read.
 -- ==================================================================

 -- ==================================================================